HRTCloudDemo/HRTCloudDemo.github.io/_labs/004/index.markdown

 ---
 layout: lab
-title: Port the Chat App to IBM Cloud
+title: Port your Chat App to IBM Cloud
 ---

 ## Get the code